JonasBne/cityrays-archived/README.md

 The CI/CD pipelines are set-up via Github Actions.
 The different workflows are added in the `.github` folder.

+Things to keep in mind:

+- Environment variables are loaded from the Vercel project settings

 These are the workflows:

 - `development (pull requests)`: this workflow runs whenever a pull request is opened, edited, synchronized or reopened.
 These jobs include setting up Node, installing npm packages and dependencies, running tests and perform some linting jobs.